 Autonomous Intersection Management (AIM)

-At the University of Texas at Austin, there is ongoing research pertaining to optimization of intersection operations depending on what portion of the traffic stream is autonomous (Au, 2018).
+At the University of Texas at Austin, research pertaining to optimization of intersection operations depending on what portion of the traffic stream is autonomous is ongoing (Au, 2018).
 The AIM system involves V2I communication between AVs and an intersection manager.
-The intersection manager divides the intersection region into a grid of tiles (divided by space and time) and then specifies the turning movements of AV’s at the intersection (according to a priority function) based on conflicts found with the tiles.
+The intersection manager divides the intersection region into a grid of tiles (divided by space and time) and then specifies the turning movements of AVs at the intersection (according to a priority function) based on conflicts found with the tiles.
 This allows for the simultaneous movement of traditionally restricted vehicle movements, thereby increasing the throughput of the intersection.
 As demonstrated by the following video, delay at these intersections decreases dramatically as the proportion of automated to non-automated vehicles increases.

-However, AIM provides little or no improvement over today’s traffic signals when less than 90% of the vehicles are fully-automated, thus restricting its contributions to the transition phases for AVs (Sharon and Stone, 2017, p.1).
+However, AIM provides little or no improvement over today’s traffic signals when less than 90% of the vehicles are fully automated, thus restricting its contributions to the transition phases for AVs (Sharon and Stone, 2017, p.1).

 People may worry about the safety implications for the real world, as it requires the elimination of all pedestrian and bicyclist usage of the intersection and it assumes perfection of the automated vehicle behaviors and complete predictability of the behaviors of the human drivers.
-However, AVs do provide potential changes to the urban transportation infrastructure design (see transportation infrastructure impact) and people may expect a long way to achieve AIM via mature technology in the future.
+However, AVs do provide potential changes to the urban transportation infrastructure design (see transportation infrastructure impacts) and people may expect a long way to achieve AIM via mature technology in the future.

 Schaller Consulting (2018) released a report about Transportation Network Companies (TNCs) deploying CAVs.
 TNCs have surpassed US local bus ridership, since they offer extra convenience and flexibility.
 Without regularly restrictions on use (such as extensive tolling), the Schaller report anticipates more traffic, more car dependence, less transit use, lowered transport equity, and environmental degradation.
-They recommend that policy-makers steer AV development away from that style of future starting today, with steps to manage TNCs and personal auto (and truck) use, ideally emphasizing frequent, reliable, comfortable and high-capacity transit service.
+They recommend that policymakers steer AV development away from that style of future starting today, with steps to manage TNCs and personal auto (and truck) use, ideally emphasizing frequent, reliable, comfortable and high-capacity transit service.